ravenannn/Job-Placement-Dashboard/README.md

-# Live Project
+# Internship Projects
 ## Python

 ### Introduction

-While at the Tech Academy, I spent two weeks working with a team of my peers on a large web application built utilizing Django.
+I spent two weeks working as part of a development team on a large web application built utilizing Django.
 Working on the project resulted in many [back-end](#back-end-stories) stories that I am proud of.
 I completed many stories of varying degrees of difficulty during my time on this project.
 Although the project consisted largely of Python, I was also able to utilize my [front-end](#front-end-stories) skills with HTML, CSS, and JavaScript.